 Sue is the kind of girl mothers always hope their sons will bring home, she's attractive but not provocative, comes from at middle-class working family, not particularly religious but she did attend church enough to know a bit about the bible.
 Even tried a bit of pot while living with her "wannabe Elvis" boyfriend.
 Her downside is the old house she's renovating devours money and runs up her credit cards at an enormous rate.
 Sue is always broke.

-ALL TED CAMPBELLS BOOKS ARE AVAILABLE ON Amazon.com and can be downloaded to any device
+ALL TED CAMPBELLS BOOKS ARE AVAILABLE ON Amazon.com IN BOTH E-BOOK AND PRINTED FORMAT.

 BC'S INSULT TO ROAD BUILDING